Junjun1guo/responseSpect/README.md

 ## Install    [the package in PyPI](https://pypi.org/project/responseSpect/)

-After installation through python script, then go python site-package, and find the responseSpect module.
+After installation through python script, then go to python site-package, and find the responseSpect module.
 Copy responseSpect.dll to your working directory.

 The followings are the basic example of using responseSpect.